-- A family registration fee to be paid by parents/guardians at the time of registering interest.
+- A student registration fee to be paid by parents/guardians at the time of registering interest.
 This amount is non-refundable and does not guarantee a place at the College.

 - An enrolment deposit to be paid by parents/guardians when they accept an offer of enrolment.
 This amount is non-refundable if the parents/guardians should subsequently decide not to proceed with the enrolment offer.

 - For international student fees, please click here.